hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 * A set of variables to be leveraged by the notebooks.
 These variables are to be set in yml format.
 They will be parsed at deployment times to set student ids, appliance IP addresses, and other relevant parameters like ports, simulated hardware information for instance.

-Whenever all the scripts are functional and that the necessary actions have been performed both on backend and frontend servers, some functional tests can conducted using cli and later webui.
+Whenever all the scripts are functional and that the necessary actions have been performed both on backend and frontend servers, some functional tests can conducted using cli and later webui as described earlier for the simple workshop example.

 * From the cli on the jupyterhub server: